StanfordPHS/data_admin/README.md

 If you decide to use these materials, please include an acknowledgement.
 Suggested language is below:

-Acknowledgement: The administrative materials for this [academic] data center were made possible by a generous grant from the Sloan Foundation.
+Acknowledgement: The administrative materials for this [academic] data center were made possible by a generous grant from the Alfred P Sloan Foundation.
 They were developed by the Stanford Center for Population Health Sciences and a legal fellow at the Stanford School of Law.